huncwn/rust-book-vietnamese/src/title-page.md

-# The Rust Programming Language
+# Ngôn ngữ lập trình Rust

 _by Steve Klabnik, Carol Nichols, and Chris Krycho, with contributions from the Rust Community_